-The car dominating the lower class leaderboards in Forza 4?
+The car dominating the lower-class leaderboards in Forza Motorsport 4?
 The Chevrolet Spark.

 In the right hands, the Hummer H1 Alpha.
 It may be slower than the other cars, but being twice as wide makes it impossible to pass.

-Level Grinding: Getting money in Forza 3 was a relatively slow affair, upgrades were expensive, and the player had no choice in what the level-up cars were, forcing them to spend credits to buy them.
-However, Forza 4 inverts it, by dumping tons of free cars onto the player (already upgraded, too!) up to level 50, and after that, dumping six figure credit rewards on the player every time they level up, up to level 150.
-Additionally, many cars in 4 are cheaper than 3, such as the Ferrari 250 GTO being a mere 10 million credits, rather than 20 million.
+Level Grinding: Getting money in Forza Motorsport 3 was a relatively slow affair, upgrades were expensive, and the player had no choice in what the level-up cars were, forcing them to spend credits to buy them.
+However, Motorsport 4 inverts it, by dumping tons of free cars onto the player (already upgraded, too!) up to level 50, and after that, dumping six figure credit rewards on the player every time they level up, up to level 150.
+Additionally, many cars in Motorsport 4 are cheaper than Motorsport 3, such as the Ferrari 250 GTO being a mere ten million credits, rather than twenty million.

 Luck-Based Mission: Track Day events, if you're trying to get a "clean" laps (no contact with other cars, stay on the track at all times, no rewind).
 The AI cars that drive around the track will brake and swerve with no warning.

-Marathon Level: Endurance races in 3 lasted around an hour to two hours.
-The events were removed from the career in 4, though it's possible to create a custom online race lobby for an endurace race, up to 50 laps (be it on the 1 mile long Ladera test track or on the 10 mile long Nurburgring).
-A special event to win a Unicorn car in 4 had players join a multiplayer lobby on the Le Mans track in Le Mans Prototype cars, and then required them to do 360 laps.
+Marathon Level: Endurance races in Motorsport 3 lasted around an hour to two hours.
+The events were removed from the career in Motorsport 4, though it's possible to create a custom online race lobby for an endurance race, up to fifty laps (be it on the one-mile long Ladera test track or on the ten-mile long Nurburgring).
+A special event to win a Unicorn car in Motorsport 4 had players join a multiplayer lobby on the Le Mans track in Le Mans Prototype cars, and then required them to do 360 laps.
 In an online race.

-Mighty Glacier: The HUMMER H1 Alpha in Forza 4.
+Mighty Glacier: The Hummer H1 Alpha in Motorsport 4.
 It's nigh-impossible to really damage, and weighs the better part of three and a half tons.
 The "Weight removal" upgrade on it effectively acts like removing an entire Ford Focus from the weight of the truck.

 And even after applying full weight reduction, it's still heavier than the second-heaviest car in the game.